 Dr. Thompson provides custom mouthguards in Greeley, CO, for the athlete in your family.
-A mouthguard is useful for a variety of reasons and can serve to correct a dental problem or protect your teeth and gums.
+A mouthguard is useful for various reasons and can correct a dental problem or protect your teeth and gums.

 Dr. Thompson recommends that athletic patients who participate in contact sports of all ages use a custom sports mouthguard to avoid trauma and permanent damage to their teeth and gums.
 Dr. Thompson recommends and offers custom-fit sports mouthguards to protect the teeth and soft tissues of the mouth from injury during play.